f/react-wait/README.md

 function CreateUserButton() {
   const { createWaitingContext } = useWait();

-  // All methods will be curried with "creating user" message. const { startWaiting, endWaiting, isWaiting, Wait } = createWaitingContext('creating user');
+  // All methods will be curried with "creating user" on. const { startWaiting, endWaiting, isWaiting, Wait } = createWaitingContext('creating user');

   function createUser() {